You’ve probably been there before.

 Saw my brain on my last MRI scan.
 Looked funky.
 A good few lesions, but sure, what’s one lesion more or less once they’re inside your brain already anyway?

-Also, the knowledge that my bed was two bus rides of about 1.5h away was a very real and heavy weight on my shoulders.
-I needed to be back in that bed urgently, as every footstep caused shooting pain above and right under my eye, and every other step sent fireworks through my eye.
+In addition, the knowledge that my bed was two bus rides of about 1.5h away was a very real and heavy weight on my shoulders.
+I needed to be back in that bed urgently, as the vibration of every footstep caused shooting pain above and right under my eye, and every other step sent fireworks through my eye.

 Still… I tried to smile when I ran into one of the MS nurses and tried to talk to another neurologist.
 By now, I spoke gibberish and uttered non-verbal sounds that resembled ‘bed’, ‘home’ and ‘urgently’.